ubnpl/pytools/README.md

 The examples are presented as Jupyter Notebooks: http://jupyter.org

 We recommend installing Python and Jupyter using the conda package manager.
-The miniconda distribution includes a minimal Python and conda installation: http://docs.conda.io/en/latest/miniconda.html
+The miniconda distribution provides a minimal Python and conda installation: http://docs.conda.io/en/latest/miniconda.html